 Most major couriers charge different shipping fees depending on if the item is accessible versus an inaccessible dangerous good.

 Shipping with FedEx

-FedEx requires all individuals to fill out an application in order to become an approved hazardous materials shipper.
+FedEx requires all individuals to fill out an application in order to become approved hazardous materials shippers.

 You’ll also face different fees for shipping different types of hazardous items depending on the type of item you want to send.
 Prices for shipping hazardous materials are broken down into two categories: